mqnifestkelvin/django_QRCode_Certificate_Verification_App/readme.md

 ```

 ## Creating a Superuser
 This is import for managing the local database the project depends on.
 For the sake of simplicity and for the sake of the project we will be making use of sqlite.
-We can create a superuser account by running the command
+We can create a superuser account by running the command:

 ```
 python manage.py createsuperuser